 - The global water treatment system market is projected to value around US$ 112 Bn in 2030

 - Water treatment segment to witness rising momentum in coming years

 - Adoption in desalination process to surge through 2030

 - Municipality spaces to offer lucrative investment opportunities

-- North America and Europe currently lead the global adoption
+- North America and Europe currently lead the global water treatment system market adoption

 Demand for potable water is experiencing exponential rise annually, with growing global population and pollution levels.
 Water bodies that have been the conventional sources of drinking water for individuals are also getting affected by alarming rates of ecological burden.
 Water treatment systems are affordably priced to enhance their reach across varied economic strata of consumers.